Traditional ski resort offering fantastic off piste skiing in the huge Monterosa ski area

 Alagna Apres Ski

 Once you have dropped your skis back at the hotel, Alagna apres ski is open to all looking to enjoy some fine Italian wines and delicious local delicacies.
-Vinera an Baker is by far the most popular apres ski bar, and definitely the place to go - often serving complimentary local hams and cheeses between 5pm & 6pm.
+Vineria An Bacher Wi is by far the most popular apres ski bar, and definitely the place to go - often serving complimentary local hams and cheeses between 5pm & 6pm.
 If you are after something a little livlier then try the popular Cafe Della Guide situated just below the Monterosa Hotel.
 There is also a cool bar called Zam Tachji di Flori Ely which is on the other side of the river from the Hotel Cristallo that is accessed via a dark track (sensible mountain foot wear essential) up the hill, this looks over Alagna and has great food - it's a lovely traditional chalet.